 1. Only side-effects identified in pre-licensure clinical trials are included in the warnings given to potential vaccine recipients or their parents/guardians.
 However, as we know, clinicals trials don’t usually use representative samples and actively exclude people with certain health conditions, so it is no wonder that clinical trials rarely identify serious side-effects, other than the odd case of anaphylaxis and sore arms.

-2. Conditions identified in post-marketing (post-licensure) surveillance are not included in the warnings given to potential vaccine recipients or their parents/guardians, yet as we know, the sample sizes used in clinical trials are insufficient to detect the rarer, and usually more serious side-effects which inevitably emerge in post-marketing surveillance data.
+2. Adverse events identified in post-marketing (post-licensure) surveillance are not included in the warnings given to potential vaccine recipients or their parents/guardians, yet as we know, the sample sizes used in clinical trials are insufficient to detect the rarer, and usually more serious side-effects which inevitably emerge in post-marketing surveillance data.

 A good example of this is the case of a young Tasmanian girl who was recently hospitalised with Kawasaki Disease, two days post-vaccination.